‘Doubt’ Canceled: Katherine Heigl, Dulé Hill Can’t Save CBS’s ‘Doubt’ Ratings

 CBS spent a lot of time over the past summer advertising the Doubt cast, including doing several widely attended panels to show off Katherine Heigl, Laverne Cox, Dulé Hill, Elliot Gould, and Dreama Walker.
 The focus of the show was on a team of lawyers in New York City, but early reviews of the program didn’t agree that it provided much originality in the genre.

-13 episodes of the show were already purchased and filmed by CBS, meaning there is a lot of unseen footage that the network still controls.
+Thirteen episodes of the show were already purchased and filmed by CBS, meaning there is a lot of unseen footage that the network still controls.
 In instances like this, where a program doesn’t make it past two episodes, sometimes networks will “burn” off those episodes in a short run during the summer.
-With Doubt canceled after jus two episodes, though, this might be the last time that fans see the Katherine Heigl and Dule Hill program.
+With Doubt canceled after just two episodes, though, this might be the last time that fans see the Katherine Heigl and Dule Hill program.

+Doubt’s poor ratings began with the season premiere, which is never good for a new show on television.
+CBS also has a long track record of not sticking with programs that have poor young adult ratings, giving an early hint that the program wasn’t going to last long on the network.
+The State of Affairs ratings were even better that the season premiere of Doubt, with the former NBC show debuting to a solid 2.2 rating among adults from 18-49 back in November 2014.

+The key demographic rating for the Doubt series premiere was just 0.8, not stacking up well against other shows on the network, let alone its Wednesday night competition.
+Losing the demo rating is a big deal, as this is where advertisers look when paying high fees for primetime commercials.
+If an expensive show with cast members like Katherine Heigl can’t pull in good ratings numbers, then there isn’t a place for CBS to make up the production costs.

 [Featured Image by Frederick M. Brown/Getty Images]